 - 1. Catalog - a.
 A school publishes a catalog that accurately portrays the school; its educational programs, resources and facilities; and policies and procedures and that includes, at a minimum, all items listed on the ACCSC Catalog Checklist.
 (See also Section I (D)(6), Substantive Standards, Standards of Accreditation.) - b.
 A school's catalog is designed and written in such a manner so as to convey an accurate, comprehensive, and dignified impression of the school.
 The catalog's narrative and any illustrations and photos pertain directly to the school and sources of illustrations and photos are clearly identified. - c.
 A school provides each applicant with a current and complete catalog and an opportunity to review the catalog prior to signing the enrollment agreement so that each potential student may make an informed decision relative to the school's educational programs, institutional policies, and procedures.
 A school may provide either a printed and bound copy of the catalog or a read-only format electronic copy that cannot be altered (e.g., portable document format (PDF), etc.).
-In either case, all versions of the catalog are identical and students that receive an electronic copy of the catalog are able to receive a printed and bound copy of the catalog upon request. - 2.
-Enrollment Agreement - a.
-A school utilizes an enrollment agreement that includes, at a minimum, all required items listed on the ACCSC Enrollment Agreement Checklist and that clearly states the obligations of both the student and school.
-(See also Section I (D)(6), Substantive Standards, Standards of Accreditation.) - b.
-A school executes an enrollment agreement for all enrolled students.

-1 As defined in Section I (D)(2), Substantive Standards, Standards of Accreditation.
+2 As defined in Section I(D)(2), Substantive Standards, Standards of Accreditation.